kyma-project/kyma/docs/event-bus/docs/03-02-event-flow-requirements.md

 ### Publish Events

 Make sure that the external solution sends Events to Kyma.
+For details of the Event flow see [this](/docs/components/event-bus#architecture) document.